 - The pastors of the Church have the legitimate authority to make laws which apply to all Catholics, including themselves.
-These laws require of us something we need: “the very necessary minimum in the spirit of prayer and moral effort, in the growth in love of God and neighbor” (CCC 2041).
+These laws are called the Precepts of the Church.
+These laws or precepts require of us something we need: “the very necessary minimum in the spirit of prayer and moral effort, in the growth in love of God and neighbor” (CCC 2041).

 - The first precept requires we participate in the Eucharistic celebration every Sunday and holy day of obligation and rest from activities which impede sanctifying these days (CCC 2042).